 Officials Abandon Troubled Nuclear Facility as Aftershock Roils Tokyo

 The threat of nuclear catastrophe intensified in Japan, after two more explosions at the devastated Fukushimi Dai-ichi Nuclear Power Plant had government officials imploring people within 18 miles of the facility to remain indoors for fear of being exposed to nuclear radiation.
 Late in the day, officials abandoned the nuclear facility altogether, deeming it too risky to stay.

 March 14, 2011

 Japanese people and their government, not to mention thousands of rescue workers from their own and other countries, continued to try to recover from the devastating 9.0 earthquake and resulting tsunami that rocked the country a few days ago.
 The death toll was expected to rise precipitously, as regional officials were reporting in from villages whose entire population was victimized by the massive waves, perhaps fatally so.
-One police chief estimated that his province alone would report 10,000 people dead.

 Nuclear Situation Critical in Tsunami-Ravaged Japan

 Japan reported that four nuclear power plants were having problems (two seriously) following last week's 8.9 earthquake and resulting tsunami.
 Meanwhile, the massive search and rescue effort continued, as the death toll grew and grew.